Ean Elliot Clevenger

 Ean Elliot Clevenger (also known as Ean Elliot) is a multi-instrumentalist, vocalist, and songwriter best known as the former singer and songwriter for A-F Record's political hardcore-punk band Pipedown.
 Prior to the formation of Pipedown, Clevenger was a vocalist and bassist for the Sublime Records band Silage.
-He has participated in several North American, European, and Van's Warped Tours with many of his bands including: Pipedown, Silage, Dance For Destruction, NMBRSTTN, and Cruex Lies.
-He has provided guest vocals on Anti-Flag's albums For Blood and Empire and A Benefit for Victims of Violent Crime.
-He is known for the strongly voiced left-leaning political lyrics and imagery within his music.
+He has participated in several North American, European, and Van's Warped Tours with many of his bands including: Pipedown, Silage, NMBRSTTN, and Cruex Lies.

 Since the break up of Pipedown in 2005, Ean has been working with several other acts.
-In 2009, as reported by Punknews.org, his band Dance For Destruction released its first full-length on Lorelei Record's.

 In 2011, Ean joined the Canadian band Crashscene, featuring members of Bodog Music's Neurosonic and Lava/Atlantic artist Bif Naked.
 The band disbanded with the passing of singer-songwriter Jacen Ekstrom.

 Since 2016, Clevenger has been working with his latest band, Creux Lies based out of Sacramento, California.
 Creux Lies was signed to the seminal post-punk label – Cleopatra Records.
 Meanwhile, he continues working on producing various EDM based material and lending his voice to other acts.